aimms/user-guide/aimms-ide/Aimms/Options/Solvers General/Standard Reports/Solver Specific/Solver_Specific_-_Solver_Listi.rst

 This option determines if and when the solver listing is copied into the AIMMS listing file.
 Possible values are:

     *	Never
     *	At first solve
     *	At an infeasible solve
     *	At every solve

 **Note**

-*	This option is not supported by ODH-CPLEX.
+*	This option is not supported by :ref:`SolverODH`.